open-quantum-safe/openssh/README.md

 	make -j
 	make install

-Building liboqs requires your system to have OpenSSL already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl` (for brew on macOS).
+Building liboqs requires your system to have OpenSSL 1.1 or higher already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl@1.1` (for brew on macOS).
 Otherwise, you may need to specify it with `--with-openssl=<path-to-system-openssl-dir>`.

 ### Step 2: Build the fork